0x90JMP/0x90JMP.github.io/_posts/2026-07-09-api-series-detection-layers.md

 ### Finding

-Encrypting the payload removed the identifiable static signature.
+Encrypting the payload did not produce a signature match at the time of testing.

 More importantly, the resulting runtime behaviour did not generate an alert on the tested system.